 Relaxing, rural vibe: Many describe Leiper’s Fork as being “easy like Sunday morning.”
 The residential area of The Fork offers privacy and serenity, boasting winding, tree lined roads and rolling hills, farm animals and Tennessee wildlife.
 It also happens to be the place that folks like Brad Paisley, Justin Timberlake, Chris Stapleton and more call their home.

-Antique Shops: If you are on the market for some antique country-chic barnwood decor, you will be in vintage heaven when you visit.
-There are a variety of stores on the main strip that are well worth the stop.
-Along with the vintage fun finds you can also grab some local pickled veggies, artisan jewelry and vinyl records.
-We love Serenite Maison, Pick-it Fence and Finds in the Fork, but we guarantee you can find something unique and fun anywhere you choose to shop!
+Down in Leiper’s Fork Village- the Downtown area of Leiper’s Fork- you’ll find you can grab a homemade meat and three and also hear some of the best guitar pickers in Tennessee – all in the same building (Fox & Locke).
+If you are in the market for some antique or country-chic barnwood decor, you will be in vintage heaven when you visit.
+Along with fun decor finds, grab some local pickled veggies, artisan jewelry and vinyl records.
+We love Serenite Maison and Pick-it Fence, but we guarantee you can find something unique and fun anywhere you choose to shop!

 You’ll realize after being there for 5 minutes that this little town is full of creativity and all the positive vibes.
 A walk down this little main street will provide multiple art galleries, too.
 We recommend David Arms Gallery where you can walk in and feel like you’re greeted by friends (possibly David Arms himself).
 The gallery has reasonably priced gifts that would be perfect for that “hard to buy for” someone in your life.